TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

+TIMESTAMPS BOGUS

+chifra chunks index --truncate  should remove the staging, ripe, unripe, and map folders even if there are no blooms or finalized because they've already been removed chifra chunks index --truncate 0 --chain mainnet should work even if there are old-fashioned index files in place so we can use it for migration

 Working
 chan_cnt and block_chan_cnt are not longer options as are not other things - they are env variables run and indexer are both invalid options on chifra scrape now